ashwintr303/hpsc-utils/doc/README.md

     $ run-qemu.sh -p profile-name

-The default configuration for Qemu invocation is defined in `hpsc-utils/conf/base/qemu/qemu-env.sh`.
+The default configuration for Qemu invocation is defined in `hpsc-utils/conf/base/qemu/env.sh`.
 Each profile may override this configuration in a file with the same name in the profile subdirectory.

-Configuration may be overriden further by creating a `qemu-env.sh` file in the current working directory from where `run-qemu.sh` is invoked.
+Configuration may be overriden further by creating a `qemu-env.sh` file in the current working directory from where `launch-qemu` is invoked.

 To temporarily add arguments to QEMU command line (for example, to enable trace), add them as a Bash array to QEMU\_ARGS either in `qemu-env.sh` or as an